-Applications for subscription of Units may be made during the Initial Offer Period at the Initial Offer Price and on each Dealing Day at the Net Asset Value per Unit of the Sub-Fund published daily in Hong Kong in the South China Morning Post, in the Hong Kong Economic Times and/or any other newspapers the Manager may determine and notify the Unitholders.
+Applications for subscription of Units may be made during the Initial Offer Period at the Initial Offer Price and on each Dealing Day at the Net Asset Value per Unit of the Sub-Fund published daily in Hong Kong in the company website of the Manager.
 The prices will be expressed exclusive of any subscription fee or redemption fee which may be payable on subscription or redemption.

 Applications for subscription of Units (either by hand, facsimile, electronic mail, mail or courier) must be forwarded to, and received by, the Trustee (via the Manager or its distributors) by no later than the Dealing Deadline.
 Applications received after this deadline will be processed for subscription on the next Dealing Day.

 The Subscription Price on any Dealing Day is the price per Unit ascertained by dividing the Net Asset Value of the Sub-Fund as at the Valuation Point in respect of the relevant Dealing Day by the number of Units in issue rounded to the nearest four decimal places (with 0.00005 being rounded up) or in such manner and to any other number of decimal places the Manager may determine after consulting the Trustee and such amount of fiscal and purchase charges determined by the Manager.